These are the best places to see cherry blossoms in USA.

 When: Late March – mid-April

-Be sure not to miss the weeping Higan cherry trees which display long sweeping branches covered in blush-colored blossoms.
-There are 40 of them as well as Yoshino, Twenty Centennial, and Sargent varieties all throughout the park, particularly in the Japanese Garden.
+Be sure not to miss the weeping Higan cherry trees, which display long sweeping branches covered in blush-colored blossoms.
+There are 40 of them and Yoshino, Twenty Centennial, and Sargent varieties throughout the park, particularly in the Japanese Garden.

-The cherry blossom trees currently grow in three National Park Service locations: around the Tidal Basin in West Potomac Park, in East Potomac Park (Hains Point), and on the Washington Monument grounds.
+The cherry blossom trees grow in three National Park Service locations: around the Tidal Basin in West Potomac Park, East Potomac Park (Hains Point), and Washington Monument grounds.

-Pro Tip: Take the Metrorail or Metrobus if you can to avoid parking hassles.
-There is an opening ceremony, a kite festival, a parade and even a free fireworks show!
+Pro Tip: Take the Metrorail or Metrobus to avoid parking hassles.
+There is an opening ceremony, a kite festival, a parade, and even a free fireworks show!

 More Places to See Cherry Blossoms in the US